I like to make things happen. And if they don't happen, I like to make them happen.

 Over the past decade I have been executive director at the Arbitrators’ and Mediators’ Institute of New Zealand.
 On my watch the modest not-for-profit doubled its size, successfully lobbied for law changes on several fronts and became a national byword for professional excellence in dispute resolution.

-I established Deborah Hart Consulting to offer my skills in four important areas.
+I established Deborah Hart Consulting to offer my particular skills.
 Put me to work.
 Let's make things happen.

 To see my full CV, click HERE